 Commitments to extend credit are agreements to lend to a customer provided the terms established in the contract are met.
+At

-The Company had approximately \$11.1 million of total loan commitments and approvals outstanding to 11 small business concerns predominantly in the lodging industry.
-Of the total loan commitments and approvals outstanding, the Company had approximately \$3.7 million of loan commitments outstanding pertaining to five partially funded construction loans and \$2.4 million of commitments under the SBA 504 takeout program at June 30, 1999.
-The weighted average interest rate on loan commitments at June 30, 1999 was 9.5%.
-The above commitments are made in the ordinary course of business and in management's opinion, are generally on the same terms as those to existing borrowers.
+September 30, 1999, the Company had approximately \$10 million of total loan commitments and approvals outstanding to five small business concerns predominantly in the lodging industry.
+Of the total loan commitments and approvals outstanding, the Company had approximately \$1.2 million of loan commitments outstanding pertaining to three partially funded construction loans and \$800,000 of commitments under the SBA 504 takeout program at September 30, 1999.
+The weighted average interest rate on loan commitments at September 30, 1999 was 9.4%.
+The above commitments are made in the ordinary course of business and, in management's opinion, are generally on the same terms as those to existing borrowers.
 Commitments generally have fixed expiration dates and require payment of a fee.
 Since some commitments are expected to expire without being drawn upon, the total commitment amounts do not necessarily represent future cash requirements.
-Pursuant to the IMA, should the Company not have funds available for commitments, such commitments will be referred to affiliated entities.
+Pursuant to the Loan Origination Agreement included in the IMA, should the Company not have funds available for commitments, such commitments will be transferred back to PMC Advisers.